kartonfarkas/api_docs/source/suite/index.rst

  * :doc:`get_started/authentication_csharp`
  * :doc:`get_started/authentication_go`

-We also provide a demo page where you can try the API (see :doc:`get_started/api_demo`), and if you need any help, we have listed some third party clients on the :doc:`get_started/sdk` page for your convenience.
+We also provide a demo page where you can try the API (see :doc:`get_started/api_demo`) and if you need any help, we have listed some third party clients on the :doc:`get_started/sdk` page for your convenience.

-If you would like to test our API from the command line, we recommend using `HTTPie <http://httpie.org/>`_, and our `WSSE plugin for HTTPie <https://github.com/emartech/httpie-wsse-auth>`_.
+If you wish to test our API from the command line, we recommend using `HTTPie <http://httpie.org/>`_, and our `WSSE plugin for HTTPie <https://github.com/emartech/httpie-wsse-auth>`_.

 .. toctree::